napari/napari.github.io/dev/_sources/gallery/interactive_move_rectangle_3d.rst

 Shift a rectangle along its normal vector in 3D

+.. tags:: experimental

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-72
+GENERATED FROM PYTHON SOURCE LINES 9-73